-Upon user request through a button press the process starts and the target hosts are pinged individually once and the individual requests are recorded in the Android Logcat.
+Upon user request through a button press the process starts and the target hosts are pinged individually and the individual requests are recorded in the Android Logcat.
 After successful/unsuccessful pings have taken place the data is stored in the application which can be used for further analysis if required.
 The log follows the format of date, time, application process ID and name, in-application process name, command executed, domain name, ip address, bytes of data sent as payload, as shown in figure 5.

-12372/com.adenst.vortex.stanfordapp

-E/MainActivity:

-PING

-www.google.com (173.194.36.115)

-56(84) bytes of data.

-56(84) bytes of data.
+11-03 01:37:15.320 12372-12372/com.adenst.vortex.stanfordapp E/MainActivity: PING www.google.com (173.194.36.115) 56(84) bytes of data.